pathak2705/image_encryption/README.md

  HILL CIPHER:-

- step 1: Converts uploaded image into a 250x250 monochrome image. step 2: Generates a random matrix called 'key' of same size of the input image. step 3: Multiplies both matrices to for encrypted image. step 4: Compute inverse of key matrix. step 5: Multiply this inverse with result of step 3 and the result will be your original image.
+ 1: Converts uploaded image into a 250x250 monochrome image.
+ 2: Generates a random matrix called 'key' of same size of the input image.
+ 3: Multiplies both matrices to for encrypted image.
+ 4: Compute inverse of key matrix.
+ 5: Multiply this inverse with result of step 3 and the result will be your original image.

 Client-Server interaction: